State Authorizations and Disclosures

 - Teacher Preparation Programs (B.A.
 In Education, Master in Teaching, Alternative Routes to Teaching Undergraduate/Graduate, Endorsement)

 Licensing and certification requirements vary by state.
-Students who relocate to another state during their enrollment may or may not satisfy the eligibility criteria to obtain a professional license or certification in that state.
-If a student is located outside of the State of Washington, it is highly recommended that you first seek guidance from the appropriate licensing agency in your home state before beginning an academic program outside of your state.
-CityU has provided the following information about requirements for certification or licensure in other select states.
+City University of Seattle has not made a determination that above listed programs meet the educational requirements for certification/licensure outside of Washington State.
+Students who relocate to another state during their enrollment may may not satisfy the eligibility criteria to obtain a professional license or certification in that state.
+If a student plans to relocate outside of the state of Washington, it is highly recommended to first seek guidance from the appropriate licensing agency in that state.
+CityU has provided a document regarding information about requirements for certification or licensure in other select states (Counseling, School Counselor, Teacher/Educational Administrator).

-The following programs at City university are intended to prepare students for careers that may require professional certification.
-Contact information for national and/or state licensing and/or certification boards is provided for your convenience.
-Although we try to update this information regularly, state requirements often change, thus it is strongly encouraged that prospective students contact the appropriate state licensing agency to find out whether CityU’s programs currently meet the educational requirements in that state.
+The following programs at City university are intended to prepare students educationally for careers that have optional and/or required professional certification.
+Professional certification typically requires additional requirements such as examinations and/or work experience.
+Contact information for professional, national and/or state licensing and/or certification boards is provided for your convenience.
+Although we try to update this information regularly, requirements often change, thus it is strongly encouraged that prospective students contact the appropriate professional and/or state licensing agency to find out whether CityU’s programs currently meet the educational requirements of the organization.

 - Finance (MBA, Graduate Certificate)